Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts

 \paragraph{Rethinking the Objectives of LLM Training.} The deceptive behaviors observed in this study suggest that current training objectives may inadvertently teach LLMs to ``appear correct'' rather than to ``be correct and honest.''
 This implies that the learning goal may be excessively utilitarian, prioritizing plausible outputs over factual integrity.
-We suspect this behavior is deeply rooted in the pre-training objectives rather than being an artifact of post-hoc alignment fine-tuning.
-This possibility raises fundamental questions and calls for a re-evaluation of the training paradigms for LLMs.
+We suspect this behavior is deeply rooted in the pre-training objectives rather than being an artifact of post-hoc preference alignment, which raises fundamental questions and calls for a re-evaluation of the training paradigms for LLMs.

 \paragraph{The Critical Need to Understand LLM Intentionality.} While our framework detects the \textit{existence} of a deceptive intention by observing its consistent directional bias, it does not identify the \textit{nature} of that intention.
 Investigating the underlying reasons for LLM deception remains a crucial and open problem.
 Analogous to how human deception studies have mapped the intentions behind human lies, a similar inquiry is necessary for LLMs.
 Further investigation is required to understand the model's motivations in order to predict, and ultimately control, when it will behave honestly.